aungsias/Forays/WIP[Capstone]/README.md

 To substantiate the framework's efficacy, a 15-year backtest was conducted, during which it consistently outperformed the SPY index.
 The insights derived from this framework have been operationalized through a real-time dashboard, making the analytics readily actionable.

+## Data

+The initial data pool encompassed all 503 constituents of the S&P 500, scraped from [Wikipedia](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies), along with four pivotal market indices: VTI, DBC, AGG, and VIX used as proxies for the prices of stocks, commodities, bonds, and volatility.
+However, data gaps necessitated a refinement of this dataset and the analytical timeframe.
+Post-cleaning, the effective timeframe spanned from November 17, 2006, to September 11, 2023.

+Further adjustment involved feature shifting to accommodate a 252-day forecast, equivalent to the number of trading days in a year.
+Consequently, the dataset's starting point for the model training was shifted to November 20, 2007.
+This maneuver ensured that the model's predictive variables align accurately with the forecast period, while still maintaining data integrity.
+This dataset provides a robust 16-year snapshot of market behavior, forming the bedrock for the machine learning framework.